 Causes for AC making a loud noise

-- If you only hear the noise when your unit turns on, the compressor motor is likey the issue.
+- If you only hear the noise when your unit turns on, the compressor motor is likely the issue.
 Another clue of this possibility is if you notice a decline in the cooling output.

-- Another possibility could be a problem with the dampers.
+- Another possibility could be a complication with the dampers.
 Some air conditioning systems have dampers to change the amount of airflow reaching different parts of your home.
 The slamming noise may be the damper closing after the AC shuts off.

 - You may also be hearing loud creaking noises from the ducts expanding and contracting from pressure and temperature fluctuations if you have sheet metal ducts.